 You can read a bit more about this in my previous article but basically when somebody drives past a development and then searches online for it, this is the tab people are going to go to first.
 If your development isn't listed here then that person may assume you are not listed on that portal at that point.

-A single residential listing is an instance of one unit in a development, but generally developments have more then one option to choose from.
+A single residential listing is an example of one unit in a development, but generally developments have more then one option to choose from.
 How does the house hunter know that?
 Maybe they arrive at the two bed unit but they are looking for a three bedroom one - they'll never know that your development has that on offer unless they go back to the search and trawl through the other listings in that area.
-The New Development Listing solves this by providing all the plans in one place in a very similar way to HelloHouse has done for the last two years.
+The New Development Listing solves this by providing all the plans in one place in a very similar way to which HelloHouse has done for the last two years.
 See example below:

 There is often more to a development then just the houses.
-Some developments are like whole new cities with Gyms, Hospitals and even top notch schools.
-The New Development Listing gives the house hunter a list of facilities available on that development meaning they are more aware of whats on offer and if its suitable.
+Some developments are like whole new cities with gyms, hospitals and even top notch schools.
+The New Development Listing gives the house hunter a list of facilities available on that development, meaning they are more aware of what's on offer and if it's suitable.